w1za/w1za/README.md

-- 👋 Hi, I’m @w1za
+- 👋 Hi, I’m shaurya
 - 👀 I’m interested in coding editing and sort of graphic illustration
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development and cpp with dsa
 - 💞️ I’m looking to collaborate on some concept art collaborative project or some cgi projects
 - 📫 you can reach me through my e-mail address - pshaurya072@gmail.com